nibi79/zigbee2mqtt/README.md

 ## Installation and upgrade

-For an installation the [latest release](https://github.com/nibi79/zigbee2mqtt/releases) should be copied into the /addons folder of your openHAB installation.
+For the first installation of the binding you need to copy the [latest release](https://github.com/nibi79/zigbee2mqtt/releases)  into the /addons folder of your openHAB installation.
+In case you want to upgrade the binding to a newer version, please check the release notes first.
-For an upgrade the existing file should be overwritten.
-On major or structural changes existing things might have to be deleted and recreated, existing channels might be kept.
-For further information please read release notes of a corresponding release.

 ## Supported Things